Loneliness & Isolation

 This isn’t a failure of character.
 It’s the predictable outcome of a specific formation.
-Gay men spend formative years learning to make themselves invisible — monitoring, adjusting, performing.
+Gay men spend formative years learning to make themselves invisible, monitoring, adjusting, performing.
 They learn to manage the room before they enter it, to gauge what version of themselves is acceptable in this particular context.
 And then they enter adult life with all of that training intact, and no real map for how to put it down.

 Why Coming Out Doesn’t Cure It

-The assumption — one that most gay men carry, at least initially — is that coming out ends loneliness.
+The assumption, one that most gay men carry, at least initially, is that coming out ends loneliness.
 It relocates it.
 From hiding who you are to hiding who you’re not.
 The closet taught us that being fully known is dangerous.
 Coming out changes the content of that belief.
 It doesn’t dissolve the structure underneath it.

 “When straight people rejected me, I could blame homophobia.
-When gay men reject me, what’s my excuse?” — a client, in session
+When gay men reject me, what’s my excuse?”
+A client, in session.

 The Five Forms Gay Loneliness Takes